juanmacivico87/docker/lamp/readme.md

 # DOCKER LAMP

-This repository contains a Docker image for creating a LAMP development environment.
+This directory contains a Docker image for creating a LAMP development environment.

 ## How to install